Gogo72/isec6000-assignment1-task1/README.md

 Github repository for performing activityies related to unit ISEC 6000 at Curtin University
 Assignment 1, Task 1, 2023

+## Code
+Initial code contains compose.yaml  which will deploy Portainer on port 9999 and nginx on port 8080

 ## Technology used
 Github, Docker, Linux, Virtual Box